maxjvjohansson/path-validator-cli/README.md

 - The file where this path is referenced
 - The exact line number where the reference occurs
 - A helpful suggestion for fixing the issue
+- ..and a passive aggressive reality check based on how many issues there are.

 ## License